 You don’t need to have elite status to get upgraded if you’re traveling with an elite member who has companion upgrade benefits.

 Here’s how the major airlines handle companion upgrades:

-- American Airlines – Elite members who have earned system-wide, regional, or 500 mile upgrade certificates can use them for companions.
-Companion upgrades are available on paid and award tickets.
+- American Airlines – Companion upgrades are available on paid tickets for all elite members.
 Companions qualify for complimentary upgrades with the same elite status priority as the elite member.